nmdattt/Ecommerce-Platform-Investment-Analysis/README.md

 The dataset represents customer engagement and spending patterns for an online retail business.

 ## Data Cleaning & Preprocessing
-Data cleaning was performed using `tidyverse`, `janitor`, `VIM`, and custom preprocessing steps in Python.
+Data cleaning and preprocessing were performed using Python's pandas and numpy libraries.

 ### 1. Standardized & validated data
-* Renamed all variables using `clean_names()`
-* Checked structure (`str()`), summaries, and missing patterns
+* Checked dataframe structure using `.info()` and `.describe()` to understand data types and summary statistics.
-* Used `VIM::aggr()` to verify missingness and ensure data completeness
+* Verified missingness and ensured data completeness using `.isnull()`.

-### 2. Outlier & distribution analysis
+2. Outlier & distribution analysis
-* Visualized outliers using boxplots & histograms
+* Visualized data distributions using histograms and distplots.
-* Checked skewness/kurtosis
-* Verified linearity assumptions for regression
+* Verified linearity assumptions for regression modeling.

-### 3. Multicollinearity & correlation
+3. Multicollinearity & correlation
-* Built correlation matrices and pairwise scatterplots
+* Built correlation matrices and pairwise scatterplots (`sns.pairplot`).
-* Identified relationships between Website/App usage and spending
+* Confirmed a strong relationship between `Length_of_Membership` and `Yearly_Amount_Spent`.
-* Confirmed moderate correlation between `time_on_app` and `yearly_amount_spent`
+* Identified a moderate correlation between `Time_on_App` and `Yearly_Amount_Spent`.

 ## Exploratory Data Analysis (EDA)
-EDA was performed using `ggplot2`, smoothing functions, and grouped visualizations.
+EDA was performed using `seaborn` and `matplotlib` to visualize relationships and distributions.

-### Key questions explored
+### Key questions explored:
 * Do customers spend more time on the website or on the mobile app?
-* Is engagement different across membership duration?
 * Which time variable correlates more strongly with spending?
-* Does the platform usage show linear or nonlinear patterns?
+* What is the relationship between membership duration and yearly amount spent?

-### Visualizations produced
+### Visualizations produced:
-* Boxplots comparing Website vs App time
+* Jointplots (scatter and hex bin) comparing Website/App time vs. Yearly Amount Spent.
-* GAM smoothing curves of `Spending ~ Time_on_App` and `Spending ~ Time_on_Website`
-* Scatterplots with trendlines
-* Distribution analysis of key numerical variables
+* Pairwise relationship visualizations across the entire dataset to spot overarching trends.
+* Linear trend plots (`sns.lmplot`) mapping `Yearly_Amount_Spent` against `Length_of_Membership` and `Time_on_App`.

 ## EDA Findings
-* Customers spend slightly more time on the mobile app than on the website.
-* Membership duration strongly influences spending behavior.
+* `Length_of_Membership` is the strongest predictor of spending behavior.
-* Time on App shows a clearer, more consistent upward trend with spending.
+* `Time_on_App` shows a clearer, more consistent upward linear trend with spending.
-* Website engagement is flatter and less predictive.
+* `Time_on_Website` engagement is much flatter and shows almost no correlation with yearly spending.

 ## Modeling & Statistical Analysis
 The predictive modeling phase was implemented using Python's scikit-learn to build, train, and evaluate a Multiple Linear Regression model.